shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

 extensive real-world usage confirms the ad viewer’s experience is not impacted.

-## How does the Xandr viewability script determine whether a human is viewing the ad?
+## How does the Microsoft Advertising viewability script determine whether a human is viewing the ad?

-The Xandr Platform has robust policy and filtering for non-human and other invalid traffic.
+The Microsoft Advertising Platform has robust policy and filtering for non-human and other invalid traffic.

 Checks are applied to all platform inventory before an impression is